bpvickers/csv_decision/README.md

 ### Planned features
  `csv_decision` is still a work in progress, and will be enhanced to support the following features:
- * Text-only input columns may be indexed for faster lookup performance.
+ * Supply a pre-defined library of functions that may be called within input columns to implement custom matching logic, or from the output columns to formulate the final decision.
+ * Built-in lookup functions evaluate other decision tables to implement guard conditions, or supply output values.
+ * Available functions may be extended with a user-supplied library of Ruby methods for custom logic.
  * Output columns may construct interpolated strings containing references to column symbols.
- * Supply a pre-defined library of functions that may be called within input columns to implement custom matching logic or from the output columns to formulate the final decision.
- * Available functions may be extended with a user-supplied library of Ruby methods for custom logic.

 ### Reasons for the limitations of column expressions
 The simple column expressions allowed by `csv_decision` are purposely limited for reasons of